 As an educational consultant, I've helped dozens of families with the college choice.
 Parents often have questions about the best way to choose a college, how to prepare their kids for life on campus, and what steps they can take in making their own healthy adjustment to this new phase of life.
 But the toughest questions are always about the financial aid process.
 Here are some general answers to the most common financial aid questions parents ask me.
 My answers are not meant to be conclusive, and they aren't a substitute for conversations with the financial aid counselors at the schools your child is considering.
 Still, these answers can give you an idea of some of the issues you may want to talk about with your financial aid counselor, and provide some background information as you do.

 My answers assume the reader has a basic understanding of financial aid terms and process.
-For helpful information on financial basics, see "Terms to Know" (page 54) and "Countdown for Cash" (page 62).
+For helpful information on financial basics, see "Terms to Know" and "Countdown to College Cash."

 My wife and I have submitted a FAFSA form and financial aid forms with the schools our student is interested in attending.
 But the difference between our Expected Family Contribution and the amount we've been awarded is pretty significant.
 It also varies from school to school.
 Why is this?

 The government uses the Free Application for Federal Student Aid (FAFSA ) to determine each family's Expected Family Contribution (EFC).
 Families new to the financial aid process often assume that the EFC number is the amount they will be asked to pay by all colleges, and are surprised to find out that the financial aid packages they receive sometimes vary significantly.